• Skip to main content

 slime-recipes-for-kids

-Create a money math tray to let kids figure out the correct combination of coins to solve the problem:
+Create a simple money math tray to let kids figure out the correct combination of coins to solve the problem:

 From No Time for Flashcards